 - Multiple Internet Explorer versions for testing purposes.
 This is not supported by Microsoft.
 It may be wise to backup your computer before installing

 - IETester allows you to view sites in multiple IE versions without installing all of the versions

-- If you want to run IE on a non-Windows computer:
+- Solutions for using IE on a non-Windows computer

-- Mozilla Firefox (Free.
+(Free.
 Open Source.
-Linux, Mac, Windows and others.)
+Linux, Mac, Windows, Android and others.)

 - Web Developer Extension - Adds a tool bar and menu to the browser with various web developer tools.
 For example, you can disable form fields; reveal hidden form elements; edit CSS in real time; and clear the browser cache and session cookies.

 - YSlow - A Firefox add-on integrated with the Firebug web development tool, YSlow analyzes a web page's performance and returns a "performance report card" that shows how well the page utilizes a set of best practice guidelines for high performance web sites.

 - Page Speed - Similar to YSlow, Page Speed Firefox/Firebug add-on allows you to evaluate the performance of your web pages and to get suggestions on how to improve them.